dosco189/blog/_essays/Competition, Conformity, and Excellence.md

 In order to succeed then - one need not necessarily strategize all the way through to the endgame - one merely needs to a) define what success looks like, and b) immerse oneself in the context that is most likely to facilitate that success.

 In other words - if there are levels to the “game” - focusing on the next step is not only efficient - but all there is.
-The details will emerge and evolve as one switches context - and one has to be comfortable in being able to rethink the world from first principles all over again.
+The details will emerge and evolve as one switches context - and one has to become comfortable in being able to rethink the world from first principles in a new environment.
+What got you here won't necessarily help you in identifying where to go next.

-**In Finance**
+**In Investing**

 Allocators in pursuit of alpha are not simply implementing “better” versions of existing strategies.
 They are pursuing strategies that are differentiated and distinct.